-The foreign exchange loss recorded in operating expenses for the nine months ended 30 September 2018 and the same period in 2017 is attributed to unfavorable movements to the US Dollar since 31 December 2017.
-There were favourable movements in the nine month period from 31 December 2016 to 30 September 2017.
+The foreign exchange loss recorded in operating expenses for the year ended 31 December 2018 is attributed to unfavorable movements to the US dollar since 31 December 2017.
+The foreign exchange gain for the year 31 December 2017 was primarily attributed to the strengthening Euro relative to the US dollar in the twelve-month period.

-Fair value gain / (loss) - outstanding warrant
+Fair value gain / (loss) - outstanding warrants

-There was a fair value gain for the nine months ended 30 September 2018 relative to a loss for the same period in 2017.
-The primary factor associated with the 2017 valuation was Falcon's share price (as quoted on the TSX-V), which moved from CDN9.0 cents at 31 December 2016 to CDN39.5 cents at 30 September 2017.
-For the similar nine months in 2018, Falcon's share price decreased from CDN31.5 cents at 31 December 2017 to CDN28.0 cents at 30 September 2018, resulting in the recorded fair value gain for the nine month period to 30 September 2018.
+There was a fair value gain for the twelve months ended 31 December 2018 relative to a loss for the same period in 2017.
+The primary factor associated with the 2017 and 2018 valuation was Falcon's share price (as quoted on the TSX-V) which moved from CDN9.0 cents at 31 December 2016 to CDN31.5 cents at 31 December 2017.
+For the twelvemonth period to 31 December 2018 the gain was associated with Falcon's share price moving from CDN31.5 cents at 31 December 2018.

-Finance expense
+Finance (expense) / income

-The overall movement in finance expenses period on period is driven by unfavourable movements to the US Dollar.
+The overall movements in finance expenses period on period is driven by unfavourable movements to the US Dollar.